 Description: By following up the children who were enrolled in the Neonatal follow-up (NUF) project at University Children's Hospital in the late '80s, we aim to investigate how motor difficulties in childhood affect health and well-being over time.
 The cohort consists of neonatal care recipients born from 1986 to 1989, who underwent repeated assessments from birth up to 10 years of age.
 Current data has been collected through interviews, registers and an online survey.

 Title: Motor performance in infants with cerebral palsy (CP) and early indicators of CP

 Description: To enable early detection of children with CP we need to learn more about how CP manifest during infancy.
 Thus, we are conducting a study aiming to describe the motor performance in infants with CP using the Structured Observation of Motor Performance in Infants (SOMP-I), as well as investigate if there are quality deviations that can be use as early indicators or red flags for CP.

-Docent Erik Olsson
+Professor Erik Olsson